Lightweight Prompt Biasing for Contextualized End-to-End ASR Systems: Experiments

 \subsection{Training Details}

 We fine-tune our model from a pre-trained Transformer backbone, eliminating the need for training from scratch.
 The vocabulary is augmented with special tokens (\texttt{<sop>}, \texttt{<hit>}, and \texttt{<miss>}) to support the proposed multi-task learning framework.
 The training dataset comprises both biasing and non-biasing samples, with biasing samples constituting 65\% of the total.
 For each sample, entities in the biasing list are randomly selected from either the reference transcription or a pool of negative phrases drawn from diverse text corpora, with each entity limited to a maximum of five words.
 Task tokens are assigned based on the presence of these entities in the audio.
 To manage memory consumption, each training sample contains fewer than 20 entities in the biasing list.
-The model is trained on approximately 5,400 hours of anonymized paired audio-text data using the AdamW optimizer \cite{loshchilov2017decoupled} and a linear decay learning rate schedule, with a peak learning rate of $2.24 \times 10^{-4}$ and a brief warmup phase.
+The model was trained on roughly 5,400 hours of anonymized paired audio-text data sourced from various domains, such as voice assistants, conversational speech, and dictation tasks, ensuring a diverse dataset that reflects real-world usage.
+Model parameters are optimized using the AdamW optimizer~\cite{loshchilov2017decoupled} with a linear decay learning rate scheduler that features a peak learning rate of $2.24 \times 10^{-4}$ and includes a short warmup period.